WayScience/playbooks/code_strategy.md

+# Code Strategy

 We are biomedical data scientists who use code to answer biological hypotheses and explore biological data.
 It is therefore important to define how we use, write, and share code.

 ## 1. Using code